 - evidential value

 When the evidence for these values is gathered together and assessed for an individual historic asset or an area of historic landscape, it will provide the basis for making a Statement of Significance against which the effects of any proposed changes can be measured.

 Finally, the document includes a section called ‘Conservation Principles in Action.’
 This will guide Cadw in making decisions or offering advice about changes to significant historic assets.
 It looks at different levels of change; from routine maintenance and repair, restoration and new work, through to potentially the most damaging and controversial proposals where historic assets are threatened by other overriding interests or the need for enabling development.

-Whilst Cadw’s actions can be judged against its conservation principles, they do not replace the Welsh Government’s Planning Policy Wales, or the associated Welsh Office Circulars 60/96 and 61/96 and any relevant Technical Advice Notes.
+Whilst Cadw’s actions can be judged against its conservation principles, they do not replace the Welsh Government’s Planning Policy Wales or relevant Technical Advice Notes.
 Over time, these principles will feed into the Welsh Government’s planning policy and Cadw encourages everyone in Wales responsible for changes to historic assets to use these principles in developing their proposals.

 Planning Policy Wales (WAG Website)